Allan Melvin: Life and career

 In the 1960s, Melvin worked extensively at CBS for Sheldon Leonard and Aaron Ruben.
 He made eight guest appearances on The Andy Griffith Show in eight different roles, usually as heavies, and a further appearance as yet another character on its successor show, Mayberry, R.F.D..
 He played Staff Sgt.
 Charlie Hacker, who was Sgt.
 Vince Carter's rival, for four seasons on the Andy Griffith Show spin-off Gomer Pyle, USMC.
 He also made eight appearances on The Dick Van Dyke Show.

 He provided the voices of cartoon characters Magilla Gorilla and Punkin' Puss on Punkin' Puss & Mushmouse, the lion Drooper on The Banana Splits, archvillain Tyrone in The Secret Lives of Waldo Kitty and Bluto on The All New Popeye Hour.
 He also made three guest appearances on Perry Mason in various roles, including reporter Bert Kannon in the 1966 episode "The Case of the Sausalito Sunrise."
 In the same year, Allan played the space enforcer on the series Lost in Space, in the episode "West of Mars".

 Melvin is remembered for supporting roles on two popular 1970s sitcoms.
 He played Sam Franklin, the owner of a local butcher shop and boyfriend of the Brady's housekeeper Alice (played by Ann B. Davis) on The Brady Bunch, and Barney Hefner, Archie Bunker's neighbor and friend on All in the Family.
 In other contributions to 1970s pop culture, he worked as a voice artist (under the name "Al Melvin").
 He provided several characters' voices for the TV show H.R.
 Pufnstuf and the voice of Prince Thun of the Lion Men on The New Adventures of Flash Gordon.
 He also provided the voice of Rocky Maninoff for Tennessee Tuxedo in the episode "Mixed-up Mechanics" in 1963.

 He also worked extensively in television commercials, including fifteen years as Al the Plumber on Liquid-Plumr drain opener commercials.

-In the early 1980s, Melvin appeared as a regular in Archie Bunker's Place, in which he reprised the now more important role of Barney Hefner.
+From 1979 to 1983, Melvin appeared as a regular in Archie Bunker's Place, in which he reprised the now more important role of Barney Hefner.
 After the series ended in 1983, Melvin's work was exclusively devoted to cartoon voice-overs.
 His voice acting career continued until 1994, with Scooby-Doo! in Arabian Nights being his final voice work (again as Magilla Gorilla) before retiring.

 Death

-Melvin died of cancer on January 17, 2008, aged 84, and was buried at Westwood Memorial Cemetery, Los Angeles.
+Melvin died of cancer on January 17, 2008, aged 84, and was buried at Westwood Memorial Cemetery in Los Angeles.